Gluesticks Blog

 • Add 1 Tbsp. salt and 3 more cups of flour.

 • Mix until a stiff dough is achieved.
-Use the dough hook (or knead by hand on a lightly floured surface) until dough pulls away from the bowl and is smooth and elastic 3-5 minutes.
+Use the dough hook on your mixer and knead for 2 minutes (or knead the dough by hand on a floured surface until smooth and elastic).

 • Cover and let rise for 15 minutes.